-Holland & Holland are delighted to announce a bursary scheme for young people.
+Holland & Holland are delighted to announce the joint winners of their first Bursary Scheme.

 For any questions about our bursary scheme, please email: email@example.com or call: 02074087933